CBA Immigration Law Conference - Agenda

 9.6 – Stuck in Limbo: Using Mandamus to Move Stalled Immigration Cases Forward

-With IRCC's announcement of 3,300 job cuts over the next three years, processing delays are set to grow, making mandamus applications an increasingly vital tool for immigration practitioners.
 This session provides a practical, in-depth guide to effectively using mandamus to address stalled cases.
 Our expert panel will break down when and why to use this remedy, key considerations for when it may not be appropriate, and best practices for preparing a strong application.
-You'll gain insights into the legal tests involved, strategies for successful arguments, and how to navigate the challenges posed by reduced staffing levels.
+You'll gain insights into the legal tests involved and strategies for successful arguments.
 The session also includes an overview of recent case law, offering a closer look at the courts' interpretation of emerging issues in mandamus proceedings.
 Whether you're new to mandamus or seeking to refine your expertise, this session will equip you with actionable strategies to help your clients overcome delays and move their cases forward.

 9.7 – Degrees of Difficulty: Navigating Canada's International Student Program and PGWP